openthread/ot-docs/site/en/reference/cli/concepts/udp.md

    > 5 bytes from fdde:ad00:beef:0:dac3:6792:e2e:90d8 49153 hello
    ```

-## Connect the Socket to the Peer Socket Address, then Send a Message Between Two Nodes
+## Connect the socket to the peer socket address, then send a message between two nodes

 This example is similar to the previous one, but demonstrates some of the flexibility
 you have in using UDP sockets.
 With this method, you first connect the socket to the